Basic run¶

 Save the Results¶

-function to save the results to a file.
+Use the save_result_to_pickle function to save the results to a file.

 save_result_to_pickle(results_ch, "tutorial_input/infrastructure_ch_2050.pickle")